Frank Aydelotte

 Franklin Ridgeway Aydelotte (October 16, 1880 – December 17, 1956) was a U.S. educator.
 He became the first non-Quaker president of Swarthmore College and between 1921 and 1940 redefined the institution.
 He was active in the Rhodes Scholar program, helped evacuate intellectuals persecuted by the Nazis during the 1930s and served as director of the Institute for Advanced Study during World War II.

 Early and family life

 Aydelotte was born in a small town in Sullivan County, Indiana, the son of William Ephraim Aydelotte and Matilda Brunger Aydelotte, and had at least one sister.
-He attended Indiana University where he was an English major, a member of the Sigma Nu fraternity, earned a varsity letter in football and graduated Phi Beta Kappa in 1911.
+He attended Indiana University where he was an English major, a member of the Sigma Nu fraternity, earned a varsity letter in football, played in the exhibition football games at the 1904 Summer Olympics and graduated Phi Beta Kappa in 1911.
 In 1907 he married Marie Jeanette Osgood.
 Their only child was William Osgood Aydelotte.

 Career

-After graduation, he became an English professor first at a teaching college in California, Pennsylvania now called California University of Pennsylvania, then at Vincennes University and Louisville Male High School in Louisville, Kentucky.
+After graduation, he became an English professor first at a teaching college in California, Pennsylvania, now called California University of Pennsylvania, then at Vincennes University and Louisville Male High School in Louisville, Kentucky.
 He became one of the first Rhodes Scholars and studied at Brasenose College, Oxford University.
-Aydelotte was the American Secretary to the Rhodes Trust from 1918-1952, overseeing the American program of the Rhodes Scholarship.
+Aydelotte was the American Secretary to the Rhodes Trust from 1918 to 1952, overseeing the American program of the Rhodes Scholarship.
+He was elected to the American Philosophical Society in 1923.